webcracy/motion-sparkle/README.md

 For security, Sparkle allows you to sign your releases with a private certificate before distribution: when the user tries to install an update, Sparkle will check the package using the signature provided in the XML file and the public certificate contained in the running application.

-motion-sparkle makes it very easy to handle this.
+motion-sparkle-sandbox makes it very easy to handle this.
 In fact, after the first setup, it becomes completely transparent to you as all is handled when you run `rake sparkle:package`.

 You have two options: have Sparkle generate the certificates for you, or follow the instructions to use your existing ones.